 The original VAWA, enacted in 1994 as Title IV of the Violent Crime Control and Law Enforcement Act (P.L.
 103-322), established within DOJ and HHS discretionary grant programs for state, local, and Indian tribal governments.
-The Violence Against Women Act of 2000 (VAWA 2000), enacted as Division B of the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
+The Violence Against Women Act of 2000 (VAWA 2000; P.L.
 106-386), reauthorized many VAWA programs, set new funding levels, and created new grant programs to address sexual assaults on campuses and assist victims of domestic abuse.
 The Keeping Children and Families Safe Act of 2003 (P.L.
 108-36) and the PROTECT Act (P.L.
 108-21) authorized funding of both HHS and DOJ transitional housing assistance programs for victims of domestic violence.
 This report will be updated to reflect legislative activity.